 Consult the Tide Chart

 Beachgoers plan their day by the tides in Ogunquit, which can rise and fall nine feet on average in a single day.
 At high tide, Ogunquit Beach can look like no more than a picturesque spit of rocks jutting into the sea.
-But come low tide, an enormous stretch of clean, hardpacked sand appears and families take to the beach with their towels, umbrellas, boogie boards, sand toys.
+But come low tide, an enormous stretch of clean, hardpacked sand appears and families take to the beach with their towels, umbrellas, boogie boards, and sand toys.

 03 of 10